 “Townsend Realty Group has been the finest company to work with as we sell our home in Canton.
 We have sold several homes and have never had such a professional and compassionate company guide us through the process.
 Their realtors are always a phone call away and are readily available to help in any way.
-Their team made some great recommendations for selling our home and they also helped us avoid pouring lots of money into getting the home ready for the market!” – Ray and Patricia Massengale
+Their team made some great recommendations for selling our home, and they also helped us avoid pouring lots of money into getting the home ready for the market!” – Ray and Patricia Massengale

 Florida Cash Home Buyers

-“Thanks to all the fine people that I have dealt with in the past 2 to 3 weeks.
+“Thanks to all the fine people I have dealt with in the past 2 to 3 weeks.
 I especially like to thank Annette with the law firm.
 She was very helpful in processing the closing paperwork.
 Alejandro kept me aware of my need to show the property to various people.
 Thanks again to all that helped with the sale and closing.” – Glenda Skaggs